-This one’s a bit on the high side of the price range if you’re on a tight budget, but it still comes in at under $250 and will give you a wider range of professional-level features.
+This one’s a bit on the high side of the price range if you’re on a tight budget, but it still comes in at a great price and will give you a wider range of professional-level features.
 If the number of sounds and features is your main priority, this model is your clear winner.

 The 700 sounds included on the XR20 (see full specs) are completely unique to this drum machine model.
 They were developed by the recording engineers over at the Chronic Music production company with a mind toward realism and versatility.
 You also get full on-board reverb, compression, and EQ options to further customize your sound.

 The XR20 is designed for a working DJ.
 It’s very portable, giving you five hours of battery operation, with the option of using wired power for longer gigs.
 It also gives you the full range of inputs and outputs.
 The MIDI in/out lets you work in tandem on a keyboard or turntable, while the aux outs are perfect for connecting to an amp or mixer.
 The backlit display makes it easy to use the drum machine even in a dark club and features like the Pattern Play Mode give you live control over your patterns.

 Things to Consider When Buying the Best Cheap Drum Machine